Join Here | Log In

 SLC39A8, also called ZIP8, is a metal ion transporter in the intestines as well as on cell membranes.
 Zinc and manganese are the primary metals transported by SLC39A8, and they are also key to a balanced immune response.
 SLC39A8 is upregulated in response to a pathogen infection.
 The gut microbiome is also affected by how much zinc is available in the gut vs. taken up into the body.
 The gut microbiome actually uses about 20% of your dietary zinc, so the amount left for the gut microbiome can affect which types of bacteria are more likely to be abundant.

 High levels of zinc supplementation increase in relative abundance of Bacteroidetes and decrease Firmicutes sp.
-Similarly, the SLC39A8 A391T variant has been shown to cause a reduced abundance of Anaerostipes, Coprococcus, Roseburia, Lachnospira, SMB53, Ruminococcaceae, Eubacterium, Dorea, and Bacteroides.[ref]
+Along those same lines, the SLC39A8 A391T variant, which is linked to lower levels of zinc and manganese in the gut due to increased uptake, has been shown to cause a reduced abundance of Anaerostipes, Coprococcus, Roseburia, Lachnospira, SMB53, Ruminococcaceae, Eubacterium, Dorea, and Bacteroides.[ref]

 Now let’s take a look at how your genetic variants impact the function of these genes.